What is coronavirus and what can care providers do to keep their service users and staff safe?

 People can catch COVID-19 from others who are infected.

-It is understood that the virus moves from person-to-person in droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
+The virus moves from person-to-person in droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
 In addition, the virus can survive for up to 72 hours out of the body on surfaces.
 People can become infected if they breathe in the droplets or touch infected surfaces and then touch their eyes, nose or mouth.

 The incubation period of COVID-19 is between 2 and 14 days.
 This means that if a person remains well 14 days after contact with someone with confirmed coronavirus, they have not been infected.